 - Seal cracks and problem areas.

-Step 9: Maintain a Clean and Dry Basement
+Step 9: Schedule Regular Cleaning to Maintain a Dry Basement

 Good habits to follow: